 Q1: What energy savings have you achieved via regenerative braking projects with other clients?

-Turner Engineering Corporation (Tenco) possesses extensive experience in the modeling, measurement, and maximization of regenerative braking energy for major transit authorities.

-Tenco’s work includes the quantification of available energy and the critical analysis and testing required to implement system changes that deliver significant, measurable savings.
+Tenco is a transit industry engineering leader in modeling, measurement, and maximization of regenerative braking energy reuse for major transit authorities across the US.
+Tenco is expert in quantification of braking energy available for savings, in the critical analysis and testing required to determine system changes to deliver significant, measurable savings, and in designing and implementing the necessary equipment and changes to achieve the savings.

-The following projects are representative examples of this experience:
+Key examples are:

-New York City Transit (NYCT): Tenco led the Regeneration Energy Improvement Project (REIP) for NYCT and the New York Power Authority (NYPA) to quantify and increase regenerative energy savings.
-Field modifications to the R142 train's propulsion parameters, based on Tenco's recommendations, resulted in the recovery of up to 44% of the total propulsion energy, representing an increase of more than 300% in captured energy.
+New York City Transit (NYCT): Tenco led the Regeneration Energy Improvement Project (REIP) under New York Power Authority (NYPA) contract, to quantify and increase NYCT AC train regenerative energy savings.
+Tenco determined and demonstrated modifications to the R142 train propulsion parameters which recovered up to 44% of the total propulsion energy in a start to stop station run, an increase of more than 3x in captured energy compared to the parameters then in service.
+The work showed the path forward for significantly increasing the energy savings for all NYCT AC trains.

-Los Angeles Metro (LA Metro): Tenco performed the design, integration, and commissioning of a flywheel Wayside Energy Storage System (WESS) on the LA Metro Red Line.
-This 2 MW system was engineered to capture and reuse braking energy, with an estimated annual savings of 566 MWh and approximately $96,000.
-Tenco's analysis demonstrated that the WESS reduces peak power demand by 18-20% and provides average energy savings of 11.5%.
+Los Angeles Metro: Tenco performed the design, control system implementation, integration, system assurance, and commissioning of a 2 MW flywheel Wayside Energy Storage System (WESS) on the LA Metro Red Line.
+In service, the LA WESS reduced peak power demand by 18-20% and provided average energy savings of 11.5% of total traction power system energy.

-Caltrain (Peninsula Corridor Electrification Project): Recent work on the Caltrain PCEP involved the measurement of regenerative energy from new Stadler Electric Multiple Unit (EMU) trains on the 2x25 kV 60 Hz AC system.
-As the project's EMC Engineer, Tenco's utility impact analysis was a crucial component in demonstrating to the Pacific Gas and Electric Company (PG&E) that regenerated power could be safely fed back into the utility grid.
+Caltrain (Peninsula Corridor Electrification Project): The recently completed Caltrain Peninsula Corridor Electrification Project (PCEP) now provides electric train service from San Francisco to San Jose.
+The line uses a 2x25 kV 60 Hz AC system with Electric Multiple Unit (EMU) trains.
+Tenco was the engineer responsible for EMC, and for quantifying the impacts of the combined trains, rails and OCS, and traction power system on the local utility 230 kV, 115 kV, and 60 kV networks over the whole San Francisco peninsula.
+The impact analysis, covering imbalance, harmonics, and faults, was a crucial milestone getting utility approval to regenerate power back into the utility grid.

-Onboard measurements from a test conducted on June 8, 2024, provide a quantitative example.

-Over a nine-minute run, a 7-car EMU consumed approximately 325 kWh of energy.
+Tenco analysis of onboard data from a June 2024 Caltrain test provide quantitative results.
+In a nine-minute run, a 7-car EMU consumed approximately 325 kWh of energy.
 During braking, the train regenerated approximately 150 kWh of that energy back to the grid.
-This represents a recovery of nearly 46% of the consumed energy, which directly translates into significant cost savings for the operator.
+This is a recovery of nearly 46% of the consumed energy, which yields a significant cost savings for Caltrain.

-Tenco's expertise spans both DC and AC traction power systems and is focused on delivering practical, data-driven solutions that convert regenerative braking from a theoretical concept into a reliable and substantial source of energy savings.
+Tenco's expertise covers both DC and AC traction power systems.
+We deliver practical, data-driven solutions that provide cost-effective paths to maximize energy savings.

 Q2: Could you expand on your expertise in Electromagnetic Interference Testing, and provide details on how you conduct the tests?